ibm-cloud-docs/maximo-application-suite/troubleshoot-runbook.md

 {{site.data.keyword.attribute-definition-list}}

-# How do I address a failed validation when using projects?
+# How do I address a failed cluster configuration download?
-{: #troubleshoot-mas-da-failed-validation}
+{: #ts-failed-cluster-config-download}
 {: troubleshoot}